zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 408.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

-Visit our website at eslpod.com and download a Learnin g Guide for this episode.
+Visit our website at eslpod.com and download a Learning Guide for this episode.
 The Learning Guide is an 8 to 10 page guide we produ ce for all of our current episodes that includes the complete transcript of everything  we say on this episode, as well as vocabulary, definitions, cultural notes,  comprehension questions, and additional definitions that we don’t di scuss on the episode.

 This episode is called “Calling Someone You Haven’t Met About a Job.”
 It’s a telephone conversation between someone who is looking f or a job and someone who works at the company where this person wants to work.
 Let’s get started.